allwefantasy/BYZER-RETRIEVAL/README.md

 Byzer-retrieval is a distributed retrieval system which designed as a backend for LLM RAG (Retrieval Augmented Generation).
 The system supports both BM25 retrieval algorithm and vector retrieval algorithm, this means there is no need to deploy so many systems e.g. the Elasticsearch or Milvus, and reduce the cost of deployment and maintenance.

+The Byzer-retrieval also provide the ability to search by both keyword and vector at the same time and give the document a fusion score, this is very useful for the retrieval augmented generation.

-The project is implemented based on Lucene + Ray which use Lucene to build the inverted index/vector index and use Ray to build the distributed system.
+This project is implemented based on Lucene + Ray which use Lucene to build the inverted index/vector index and use Ray to build the distributed system.
 Notice that this project requires JDK 21 or higher, because the new features of JDK 21 e.g. vector API and foreign memory will bring a great performance improvement to the system.